Brianetta/uhc_wrapper/README.md

 ### Commands that all players can use
   - **!help** - Shows help to the player.
 Shows additional help to those listed as ops.
-  - **!utc!** - Shows the current UTC time, as understood by the game server.
+  - **!utc** - Shows the current UTC time, as understood by the game server.
 Useful for pre-arranged start times.
   - **!time** - Shows the number of minutes elapsed since the match began.
   - **!team** - Shows the name and colour of the player's team, and the names of their team mates.
   - **!border** - Shows the current diameter of the world border